 To prevent operation before all internal circuitry is ready and to ensure that the power and synchronous rectifier switches can be sufficiently enhanced, the instant-PWM incorporates one input under-voltage lockout protections.

-The device remains in a low current state and all switching actions are inhibited until $V{IN}$ exceeds their own UVLO (rising) threshold.
-At that time, if EN is enabled, the device will start-up by initiating a soft-start ramp.
-If $V{IN}$ falls below $V{UVLO}$ less than the input UVLO hysteresis, switching actions will again be suppressed.
+The device remains in a low current state and all switching actions and LDO are inhibited until V{IN} exceeds its own UVLO (rising) threshold.
+At that time, if EN2 is enabled, the LDO will be built up, then if EN1 is also enabled, the Buck will start-up by initiating a soft-start ramp.
+If V{IN} falls below V{UVLO} less than the input UVLO hysteresis, switching actions and LDO will again be suppressed.

-If the input UVLO threshold is low for some high input UVLO threshold requirement applications, use EN to adjust the input UVLO by adopting two external divided resistors.
+If the input UVLO threshold is low for some high input UVLO threshold requirement applications, use EN2 to adjust the input UVLO by adopting two external divided resistors.